ArbanaNeziraj/AK-16bitCPU/README.md

 # AK-16bitCPU

-16 bit CPU created in Vivado with Verilog, this was a project in Architecture of Computers subject, FIEK.
+16 bit CPU created in Vivado with Verilog, this is a project in Architecture of Computers subject.